McKay correspondence, cohomological Hall algebras and categorification: Introduction

 \subsection{Affine Yangians, t-structures and Hall algebras}

+We conclude this introduction by discussing the ``nature'' of the categorified (K-theoretical, cohomological) Hall algebra of $\bfCoh(Y)$.

 In the theory of classical Hall algebras, an equivalence $\tau\colon \catDb(\calA)\to \catDb(\calB)$ between the bounded derived categories of two abelian categories $\calA$ and $\calB$ does not necessarily lift to an isomorphism between the corresponding Hall algebras.
 For example, one knows that the derived category of representations of the Kronecker quiver is equivalent to the bounded derived category of coherent sheaves on $\PP^1$.
-The corresponding Hall algebras are not isomorphic but they realize different halves of the quantum group of $\fraksl(2)[t^{\pm 1}]$: the former is the Drinfeld-Jimbo positive half (cf.\ \cite{Ringel_Hall, Green_Hall}), while the latter is the positive half with respect to the so-called Drinfeld' new presentation, as proved in \cite{Kapranov_Hall}.
-On the other hand, Cramer's theorem \cite{Cramer_Hall} shows that the derived equivalence yields to an isomorphism between the corresponding (reduced) Drinfeld doubles.
-In the previous example, Cramer's theorem provides an algebro-geometric realization of Beck's isomorphism \cite{Beck_Quantum} between the two different realizations of the quantum group of $\fraksl(2)[t^{\pm 1}]$.
+The corresponding Hall algebras are not isomorphic but they realize different halves of the quantum loop algebra of $\fraksl(2)$: the former is the Drinfeld-Jimbo positive half (cf.\ \cite{Ringel_Hall, Green_Hall}), while the latter is the positive half with respect to the so-called Drinfeld' new presentation, as proved in \cite{Kapranov_Hall}.
+Cramer's theorem \cite{Cramer_Hall} shows that the derived equivalence yields to an isomorphism between the corresponding (reduced) Drinfeld doubles.
+In the previous example, Cramer's theorem provides an algebro-geometric realization of Beck's isomorphism \cite{Beck_Quantum} between the two different realizations of the quantum loop algebra of $\fraksl(2)$.

-By analogy with what we recalled above, we do not expect that the equivalence $\tau$, introduced in \eqref{eq:tau-equivalence}, induces an isomorphism between the cohomological (K-theoretical, categorified) Hall algebra of the moduli stack $\bfCoh_{\mathsf{c}}(Y)$ and the one of the moduli stack $\bfRep(\Pi_\calQ)$.
-For the moment, let us consider the cohomological case, since the K-theoretical one is analogous.